 In 2008, I described the social web as the hippie web.

-Some people thought that was funny, especially those who also thought that some of us evangelists was a little bit too enthusiastic.
+Some people thought that was funny, especially those who also thought that some of us evangelists was a little bit too … enthusiastic, shall we say.
+What can I say?

 “Wow, we can connect with each other on a digital level, that’s rad, man!”